RafatMeraz/RafatMeraz/README.md

 ### Hi there 👋

 I am <strong>Rafat Jamader Meraz</strong>.
-I'm currently working on Mobile Development & Go.
+I'm currently working on Mobile Development.
 As mobile app devleoper I use <strong>[Flutter](https://flutter.dev/)</strong> which is a framework for cross platform native app development and I really love it.

 ### Skills I have
 - Languages : C, Dart, Go